ruifm/gitlinker.nvim/README.md

 })
 ```

-> Support command range is a little bit tricky, since you need to pass line range from to `link` API.
+> Support command range is a little bit tricky, since you need to pass line range from command line to the `link` API.

 ## Configuration